10 Sep 12 ways to encourage creativity in children

 Sometimes seeing talented and creative people in action can inspire their interest and pursuit in a particular activity.
 The theatre is a perfect place to start with an array of talents on show.
 Live sport is another.
 Keep trying until something helps unleash their ambition to replicate the talented individuals they’ve seen.

 Creativity in children is hugely important because it plays a role in so many of life’s endeavours.
 Being creative means they can solve problems and gives them confidence in coming up with things on the spot.
 It encourages them to try new things out, take pride in their achievements and think outside the box.
-The growth of children’s minds is incredibly important and creativity is essential in achieving this!
+The growth of children’s minds is incredibly important and creativity is an essential part of this.